Isaac Featherston

-Isaac Earl Featherston NZC1869 (21 March 1813 – 19 June 1876) was a New Zealand doctor, politician, and was known for his advocacy for the establishment of New Zealand self-government, and the importance of the provincial governments.
+Isaac Earl Featherston NZC1869 (21 March 1813 – 19 June 1876), popularly known as the Little Doctor, was a New Zealand politician, known for his advocacy for the establishment of New Zealand self-government, and the importance of the provincial governments.

+Biography

 Early life and family

-He was born in Newcastle upon Tyne, England, on 21 March 1813 as son of Thomas Featherston and Jane Earl.
-Although he spent a significant amount of time playing sports, specifically football, as a youngster he was also quite academic and qualified in medicine at the University of Edinburgh in 1836, later at 10 December 1839 marrying Bethia Campbell Scott.
-He decide to leave England due to problems with tuberculosis in hope of a cure in New Zealand, leaving in December 1840.
+Featherston was born in Newcastle upon Tyne, Northumberland on 21 March 1813, to Thomas Featherston and Jane (Earl) Featherston.
+Although he spent a significant amount of time playing sports, specifically football, as a youngster he was also quite academic and qualified in medicine at the University of Edinburgh in 1836.
+On 10 December 1839, he married Bethia Campbell Scott (1816–1864), a daughter of Andrew Scott, of Edinburgh.

+After working as a physician in Italy and across Europe, he emigrated to New Zealand due to problems with tuberculosis, leaving in December 1840 in hope of a cure in more suitable climate.
 He arrived in Wellington in May 1841 on the New Zealand Company ship Olympus as surgeon-superintendent.
-On 1 September 1869, his third daughter, Kate, married fellow member of parliament John Cargill.

 Political career

-Featherston served in the first, second, third, and fourth Parliaments.
+In 1845, Featherston became the first editor of the Wellington Independent.
+He served in the first, second, third, and fourth Parliaments.
 He represented the Wanganui and Rangitikei electorate in the first parliament until he resigned on 9 August 1855, and then represented the City of Wellington electorate in the second, third and fourth parliaments.
 In 1858, he resigned his seat in Parliament and his Wellington superintendency, apparently wanting to return to England.
 Instead, he successfully stood for re-election in both positions within months.

 Featherston was Colonial Secretary (forerunner to the modern Minister of Internal Affairs) in 1861, and a Minister without Portfolio from 1869 to 1871, having been appointed in both instances by William Fox.

 Featherston was also heavily involved in the politics of Wellington Province.
 He was elected unopposed as the first Superintendent from 1853.
 He resigned from this post on 23 April 1858.
 He was re-elected on 28 June 1858 and held the post until 1870.
 His superintendence oversaw some slow growth in Wellington before in 1865 it became the capital of the colony.
 From 1871 he was the first Agent-General for the colony in London, the precursor to the High Commissioner.